rbdev7/Sorting-Algorithms/README.md

 `SortingAlgorithms.exe <size_of_array>`

-If the siz_of_array argument is not entered the array size defaults to 1000.
+If the size_of_array argument is not entered the array size defaults to 1000.

 ## Findings
 The results of running each sorting algorithm with different array sizes: